5ouma/dotfiles/README.md

 ### 🍽 Settings

--   Using Japanese
+-   Using Japanese.
--   Being able to show files named in Japanese
+-   Being able to show files named in Japanese.
--   Moving directory without `cd` command
+-   Moving directory without `cd` command.
--   Turn on spell check
+-   Turn on spell check.
--   Search history started with the input character
+-   Search history started with the input character.
--   Display kind of files when complemented
+-   Display the type of files when completed.
--   Being able to move with the cursor when complemented
+-   Being able to move with the cursor when completed.
--   Press `Shift+Tab` to go reverse over
+-   Press `Shift+Tab` to go reverse over.
--   Number of cases to save history at memory and history file
+-   The number of cases to save history at memory and history file.
--   Share history data between launched zsh
+-   Share history data between launched zsh.
--   Delete unnecessary spaces when history is saved
+-   Delete unnecessary spaces when history is saved.
--   If input commands have already been saved in history, delete them from the older one
+-   If input commands have already been saved in history, delete them from the older ones.
--   Coloring when `ls` command
--   Being able to do command line stacking
+-   Being able to do command line stacking.

-Separate by roll with .zshenv, .zprofile and .zshrc seeing [this site](https://kitakitabauer.hatenablog.com/entry/2016/09/13/173456).
+To separate by rolls with .zshenv, .zprofile and .zshrc, seeing [this site](https://kitakitabauer.hatenablog.com/entry/2016/09/13/173456).

 <br>